hararudoka/hararudoka/README.md

-## my name is Ruslan and i love code something (but i don't always succeed...)
+## My name is Ruslan and I love to code something

-- i am Libertarian from Anapa, now i am 18 years old and in the last grade of school
-- i like Go, computers and good docs
+- I like Go, computers and good docs.
-- i don't want to get higher education at the university **now**, i choose self education and job searching
+- I don't want to get higher education at the university **now**, I choose self education and job searching.
-- i will be very happy if you call me for an interview or look at my code and tell me what should i learn...
+- I will be very happy if you call me for an interview or let me take a look at your code.

-thank you for reading this! (>~<)
+Thank you for reading this.

 ## weekly info about my does
 <!--START_SECTION:waka-->